 - You hit the ball twice in succession.

-- In a double’s match, you hit the ball out of your turn.
+- In the doubles match, you hit the ball out of your turn.

 - You obstruct the ball with your body or cloth.

-- You move the table, touches the net or table with your free hand during a match.
+- You move the table and touch the net or table with your free hand during a match.